MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 This command produces a detailed build log, *msbuild.log*, that has a performance summary for the targets and tasks at the end.

-Make sure to use `Condition ="'$(DesignTimeBuild)' != 'true'"` in all operations that only make sense for regular builds and not for design-time builds.
+Make sure to use `Condition ="!$(DesignTimeBuild)"` in all operations that only make sense for regular builds and not for design-time builds.

 ### Design-time targets that generate sources